 Wes Brown is considered among the best English centre-backs of his generation and represented Manchester United, Sunderland, and Blackburn Rovers before finishing his career with Kerala Blasters in the Indian Super League.

 During his time in the Premier League, Wes Brown slotted six times into his own net.
 Despite his record, he wouldn't mind the same by having an ornate trophy cabinet, as he won it all with Manchester United.

 Wes Brown won five Premier League titles, two FA Cups, and two Champions League titles with Manchester United including a treble in 1999.
 He made more than 200 league appearances for the club, taking his tally to 362 in total for the Red Devils.
 You wouldn't think that this infamous record would be running on the back of his mind.

 Phil Jagielka can best be described as a symbol of dedication and a leader of men.
-The veteran defender is currently in his 15th season in the Premier League and has been one of the most consistent performers for whichever team he has turned out for.
+The veteran defender played his 15th season in the Premier League recently and has been one of the most consistent performers for whichever team he has turned out for.

 For all its worth, Martin Škrtel has been a great asset for Liverpool in his time with the six-time European champions.
 But his tempestuous nature combined with his bad luck made for him being on the wrong end of the scoring.
 Playing for Liverpool for eight years, Škrtel scored seven own goals in the process.

 Martin Škrtel holds the record for the highest total in a single Premier League season with four own goals that came in the 2013-14 campaign where Liverpool finished behind champions Manchester City.